MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 <!-- docs status: pending feedback. product status: pending feedback. -->
 <!-- duplication - ensure that when updating this entry, related Glossary and FAQ entries are updated. -->
 ##### Windows SDK
 The Windows SDK is a collection of headers, libraries, metadata, and tools that allow you to build desktop and UWP Windows apps.
-Not to be confused with the Windows App SDK, which is a modern abstracton that wraps around the Windows SDK.
+Not to be confused with the Windows App SDK, which is a modern abstracton around Windows APIs that succeeds the Windows SDK.

 <!-- docs status: pending feedback. product status: pending feedback. -->
 ##### C++/WinRT